zeppe-lin/pkgmk/README.md

 OVERVIEW
 ========

-This directory contains pkgmk, a package management utility that makes a software package.
+This repository contains pkgmk, a package management utility that makes a software package.

 This distribution is a fork of CRUX' pkgmk utility (which is part of CRUX' pkgutils software) as of commit 9ca0da6 (Sat Nov 17 2018) with